jworozco/ro_puf_fpga/README.md

 # Implementation of Physical Unclonable Function

-This is a repository for SCU Senior Design 2020.
-In this project, we will be implementing two versions of a Ring Oscillator Physical Unclonable Function.
+This repository is a fork of the one created for SCU Senior Design 2020.
+In this project, I will be adjusting the code to run it on an Altera FPGA.
+The code consist of two implementation of a Ring Oscillator Physical Unclonable Function: serial and parallel.
+The intention is to migrate the code to systemverilog as part of the update.
+The repository is right now in development, so it should not be taken as a working version at this point.

 # Background